Ahhh, Honolulu.

 Final Thoughts on Where to Stay in Honolulu

 Honolulu is the perfect destination for a tropical vacation.
-This world-class city has white-sand beaches, swaying palm trees and lush jungles, as well as lively nightlife, delicious dining, and excellent shopping.
-With so much to see, do and eat, there’s no doubt about it, Honolulu is an excellent option any style of traveller.
+This world-class city has white-sand beaches, swaying palm trees, and lush jungles.
+Not to mention is pumpin’ nightlife, delicious dining, and top-notch shopping.

-In this Honolulu neighborhood guide, we’ve looked at the best place to stay in the city.
-If you’re still not sure which is right for you, here’s a quick recap.
+In this Honolulu neighborhood guide, I’ve looked at the best spots to stay in the city.
+However, if you’re still not sure which is right for you, here’s a quick recap.

-Waikiki is our pick for the best neighborhood because it has a world-renowned beach, vibrant nightlife and mouthwatering dining.
+Waikiki is my pick for the best neighborhood because it has a world-renowned beach, vibrant nightlife, and mouthwatering dining.
 It’s also home to the best hostel The BEACH Waikiki Boutique Hostel by IH.